 Who does the development team report?

-We know that the Scrum Master is a servant leader, so definitely, the development team doesn’t report to him in the organization.
+We know that the Scrum Master is a servant leader, so definitely, the development team doesn't report to him in the organization.
 Usually, there are development managers within the organization, to which these team members will report.
 The development manager is responsible for hiring, up-skilling, and promotions of the development team member.
-He, however, has no role in day to day running of Scrum team.
+He, however, has no role in day to day running of the Scrum team.

 What can Scrum Master do if a team member is not performing well?